telerik/fiddler-everywhere-docs/traffic/compare-traffic.md

 1. Select one or more sessions that you want to compare.

-1. Select the **Add to compare group** option from the context menu and select the compare group where the session should be added.
+1. Select the **Add to compare group** option from the context menu and select the compare group to add the session.

     ![Add to compare group](../images/livetraffic/compare/compare-context-menu-add-to-group.png)